MTVehicles/MTVehicles-Wiki/docs/faq.md

 | 1.16-1.16.3       | ❌ Incompatible  |   | Newer snapshots   | ❌ Incompatible |
 ---

-## 6. The vehicles do not move.
-I am using a compatible version of Paper.
+## ~6.
+The vehicles do not move.
+I am using a compatible version of Paper.~

-You need to open the `paper.yml` file and set `armor-stand-tick: true`.
+~You need to open the `paper.yml` file and set `armor-stand-tick: true`.~

+Not necessary in the newest plugin version.

 ---